 Disney recently released a summary of what Scuttle’s Scavenger Hunt will be all about:

-The artwork shows guests holding what are maps or guides to search the ride’s queue for various items.
-In the upper-right of the concept art, Scuttle is seen interacting with guests.
+The artwork shows Guests holding maps or guides to search the ride’s queue for various items are.
+In the upper-right of the concept art, Scuttle is seen interacting with Guests.
 Scuttle is the storyteller for the Little Mermaid dark ride, both in California and soon to be in Florida, appearing in Audio-Animatronic form at the beginning and end.
-And now it appears guests will be seeing him while waiting to board a clam shell as well.
+And now it appears Guests will be seeing him while waiting to board a clamshell as well.

-In recent months, Walt Disney World has added queue interactivity to Space Mountain, the Haunted Mansion, The Many Adventures of Winnie the Pooh, Soarin’, and others, and is rumored to currently be working on adding interactive elements to Peter Pan’s Flight.
-When the new Dumbo opens as part of Storybook Circus in 2012, interactive games inside a circus tent will help guests pass the time while waiting to climb aboard the ride.
-It’s all in an effort improve the overall theme park experience, replacing what feels like dull down time with games and elements that help keep guests happy throughout their visits.
+In recent months, Walt Disney World has added queue interactivity to Space Mountain, the Haunted Mansion, The Many Adventures of Winnie the Pooh, Soarin’, and others.
+He is rumored to currently be working on adding interactive elements to Peter Pan’s Flight.
+When the new Dumbo opens as part of Storybook Circus in 2012, interactive games inside a circus tent will help Guests pass the time while waiting to climb aboard the ride.
+It’s all to improve the overall theme park experience, replacing what feels like dull downtime with games and elements that help keep Guests happy throughout their visits.

 For Disney Merchandise, Click here to shop.